Calls For Evidence

 Retention of documents

-Bodies which were involved in the strategic response to the COVID-19 pandemic in Scotland should preserve and retain all documents and records relevant to the Scottish COVID-19 Inquiry’s Terms of Reference.
+Organisations and government bodies involved in the strategic response to the pandemic in Scotland between 1 January 2020 and 31 December 2022 should preserve and retain all documents and records relevant to the Scottish COVID-19 Inquiry’s Terms of Reference.
 A full and clear record should be kept so that it is accessible.

-If this is not done, and documents are no longer available when called for by the Inquiry, it opens up the possibility of adverse comment and inferences in Inquiry reports.
-Also, Section 35 of the Inquiries Act 2005 makes it a criminal offence intentionally to suppress, conceal or destroy documents that the Inquiry might wish to be provided with, which is punishable by imprisonment or fines.
+If this is not done, and documents are no longer available when called for by the Inquiry, it opens the possibility of adverse comment and inferences in Inquiry reports.
+In addition, Section 35 of the Inquiries Act 2005 makes it a criminal offence to intentionally suppress, conceal or destroy documents that the Inquiry might wish to be provided with, which is punishable by imprisonment or fines.